liqotech/liqo/docs/installation/install.md

 **Installation**

-Liqo can be installed on an AKS cluster through:
+Liqo can be installed on an AKS cluster with the following command:

 ```bash
 liqoctl install aks --resource-group-name "${AKS_RESOURCE_GROUP}" \